Inverness Shinty Club: 1988–2014

 By 2006 the Development Officer post has been running for nearly four years when, due mainly to funding shortages, the post had to be discontinued.
 The Primary teams from that year were also of excellent quality with Raigmore Primary winning the Regional Finals.
 In 2006 the club's Under 14 side also reached the final of the U14 North Development Trophy.
 The match was held at Glengarry and the opposition were the new Ardnamurchan team.
 The full-time score was 2–2 but the Ardnamurchan won 4–2 on penalties.
 2006 was also the year that Andrew "Drew" Howie was not only selected for but captained the U17 International Scotland squad.
 The international was strongly contested but in the end the Irish team won by a narrow margin.
 Drew was one of the players who was trained in the club's development programme and has developed into an excellent young player who is respected by his team-mates both young and old.

 In May 2008, the club featured in national news bulletins after reserve team coach Graeme MacMillan narrowly avoided death after being struck whilst in his car by a train at a level crossing at Bunchrew, Inverness.

 In June 2009, the future of shinty at the Bught Park was threatened by Highland Council re-designating the stadium for football to resolve an issue regarding a venue for Inverness City F.C.

 The club appointed Stevie Munro and James McDougall as its management team for the 2010 season, with Allan MacLeod continuing in his role as second team manager.
 The club was sponsored by the Scottish National Blood Transfusion Service for 2010 and 2011.

-In November 2011 The Club introduced Indoor & Outdoor Weekly Training Sessions for Primary School Children with an Average of 35 Children Taking Part.
-In October 2012 The Club received a Grant award for equipment for the Children and the Club revives Teams at Under 14s & Under 17s Development Team Level (nine-a-side).
-For Season 2013 Allan MacLeod is promoted to 1st Team Manager & Kenny Loades is 2nd Team Manager, Despite both Teams finishing bottom of their Leagues, All fixtures are Fulfilled.
-The 2014 was a season of struggle for the club, culminating with losing the Mod Cup to lower league Boleskine in October 2014.
+In November 2011, the club introduced indoor and outdoor weekly training sessions for primary school children, with an average of 35 children taking part.
+In October 2012, the club received a grant award for equipment for the children, and the club revived teams at the under-14s and under-17s development team level (nine-a-side).
+For Season 2013, Allan MacLeod was promoted to 1st Team Manager, and Kenny Loades was 2nd Team Manager.
+Despite both teams finishing at the bottom of their leagues, all fixtures are fulfilled.
+2014 was a season of struggle for the club, culminating with losing the Mod Cup to lower league Boleskine in October 2014.